colepeters/gemma/README.md

 # Gemma
 A starting point for beautiful CSS.

-## Lazer-focused, highly composable CSS
+## Tightly focused, highly composable CSS
 Built for performance, maintenance, and (re)usability, Gemma is a collection of foundational styles and classes for creating beautifully simple, highly effective CSS.

 It is currently in initial development and is _not_ ready for use yet.
 Stay tuned for updates and proper documentation.